-CCADV is partnering with the Connecticut Alliance to End Sexual Violence on the statewide rollout of Coaching Boys Into Men and Coaching Girls TO Leaders throughout Connecticut.
+Coaching Boys Into Men and Coaching Girls To Leaders is CCADV's statewide prevention initiative.
 Coaching Boys Into Men (CBIM) is a violence prevention program developed by Futures Without Violence for athletic coaches to inspire them to teach their young male athletes about the importance of respect for themselves, others, and particularly women and girls.
 The three pillars of CBIM are RESPECT, INTEGRITY, and NONVIOLENCE.

 Coaching Girls To Leaders (CGTL) was compiled by CCADV to give coaches the tools to help girls succeed in life.
 CGTL is based on a collection of lesson plans from A Thin Line, Athletes as Leaders, RAINN, Girls Circle, and Adidas “She Breaks Barriers,” The three pillars of CGTL are CONFIDENCE, RESILIENCE, and RESPECT.